OpenNumismat/open-numismat/README.md

 # OpenNumismat
 https://opennumismat.github.io/

 OpenNumismat, is intended primarily for registering a collection of coins.
-But it is also suitable for other types of collectibles - stamps, postcards, badges and more exotic things.
+But xxx it is also suitable for other types of collectibles - stamps, postcards, badges and more exotic things.